maxonflutter/Junior-AI-Flutter-Pair-Programmer/examples_issues_for_junior_ai/theme_text_theme_and_color_scheme.md

    - Lighter variant: A paler shade of the secondary color.
    - Darker variant: A richer tone of the secondary color for variation.
 3. Error Color: A color that clearly signifies errors, preferably a shade of red.
-4. Background Color: A neutral hue that complements the primary and secondary colors and offers a clean backdrop for content.
+4. Background Color: A neutral hue that complements the primary and secondary colors and offers a clean backdrop for content."""`
-"""
-labels: juniorAI
 ---
-Use the BLoC Generator

-**BLoC Description**
-[Replace with: A clear and concise description of the BLoC to generate.
-You might specify which data to store in the state, which events are available, etc.]

----
-name: "l"
-title: "Junior AI: Create a Text Theme and Color Scheme for App"
-description: """
-"""
----

-...